crate/cratedb-guide/docs/home/index.md

 :class-footer: text-smaller
 {material-outlined}`integration_instructions;3.5em`
 +++
-Learn about the variety of options to connect and integrate with 3rd-party applications.
+Learn about the variety of options to connect and integrate with third-party applications.
 :::